English (ENGL)

 ENGL 524.
 Studies in Creative Writing.
 3 Credits.

 Topics vary, such as advanced workshops in different genres and "reading for writers," studying the works of published writers as models for students' own creative work.
-Prerequisite: ENGL 516 or ENGL 517, or consent of instructor.
 Repeatable.
+On demand.

 ENGL 525.
 Studies in Composition and Rhetoric.
 3 Credits.